Your Guide to Scalable Data

 Data security starts with eliminating vulnerabilities.
 Most of this functionality should exist in your integration platform, including mandatory policy configuration, tokenization, and network edge protection.

-You should look to implement layered security, meaning there is security around the perimeter within which the API is deployed, around the API itself, and on the data at rest and in transit.
+You should look to implement layered API security, meaning there is security around the perimeter within which the API is deployed, around the API itself, and on the data at rest and in transit.

 Establish Ongoing API Management

 Once you deploy a new API, it’s essential to manage it closely.
-Some common API management best practices include setting alerts, access management, and defining SLA tiers.
+Some common API management best practices include setting alerts, configuring access management, and defining SLA tiers.

-Make sure to track API usage in case you need to calibrate governance and access down the line.
+Make sure to track API usage in case you need to calibrate data governance and access down the line.

 Monitor the Health of Your Network